Arrival Information

 7. If you will be living on campus, you must provide our office with your U.S. telephone number.
 If you will be living off campus, you must provide our office with your residential address and U.S. telephone number.
 Do not complete the residential address form if you are living on campus.

 All pre-arrival emails will be posted on our webpage for future reference.
-Emails will only be posted once they have been sent.
+Emails will only be posted once they have been sent to incoming students.

 Best,